Useful information for Irish citizens who have recently arrived in Southern Africa.

 If you have recently moved to Southern Africa, it can take some time to adapt to your new surroundings.
 It may be beneficial to meet with other Irish citizens who are part of a local organisation or business network that can provide you with general advice, information and guidance.

-We recommend that Irish citizens intending to reside in South Africa, DR Congo, Mauritius or Zimbabwe register with the Department of Foreign Affairs and Trade’s Citizens Registration facility.
+We recommend that Irish citizens intending to reside in South Africa, Botswana, Lesotho, Mauritius or Zimbabwe register with the Department of Foreign Affairs and Trade’s Citizens Registration facility.
 This is a quick and easy process which can be done online.
 The register can help the Embassy assist you in an unforeseen crisis.

 We would also recommend that you read our travel advice for the country to which you have moved.
 The travel advice is regularly reviewed and updated so we would suggest checking it periodically while you are staying in this region.